 7. Buy in bulk.
 Stock up on offers, deals and bargains of items you use regularly.
 If you have a baby or toddler, take advantage of the special baby events at supermarkets where they heavily discount bulk buys on items like nappies and wipes.

 8. Never pay full price.
-Before you buy, always look for a relevant voucher or discount code online, and use cashback sites too.
+Before you buy, always look for a relevant voucher, discount code, or coupons such as lowes coupons online, and use cashback sites too.
 And don’t forget to cut out coupons from magazines and newspapers they can be quite generous.

 9. Name drop.
 Consider buying value brands for some items, from school uniform to nappies and wipes, you could save a fortune and you’ll never notice the difference.

 10. Savvy Saver.
 Open a savings account and pay into it as regularly as you can.
 If you don’t have any spare cash try saving your weekly family allowance or child benefit.
 A little saved week by week will mount up in no time.